P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 Weaknesses:
 - low health
 - very expensive
+- can not fight directly

-Special: Targeted strike - can damage a unit within 4 squares, both air and ground
+Special: Missile - can damage a unit within 4 squares, both air and ground

 #### Scout Helicopter